 The materiality assessment is based on two internationally recognized frameworks: first, the Integrated ReportingIntegrated ReportingReporting that extends traditional formats of corporate disclosure in order to communicate the full range of factors that significantly affect an organization’s ability to create value through its business model.
 An integrated report provides insight about the resources used and impacted by the company and their interdependence.
 It reflects and supports integrated thinking and decision-making that focuses on the creation of value over the short, medium, and long term.

 Based on these frameworks and other sources, including the Sustainability Accounting Standards issued by the Sustainability Accounting Standards Board (SASBSASBThe Sustainability Accounting Standards Board (SASB) Standards guide the disclosure of financially material sustainability information by companies to their investors.
 Available for 77 industries, the Standards identify the subset of environmental, social, and governance (ESG) issues most relevant to financial performance in each industry.
-SASB Standards are maintained under the auspices of the Value Reporting Foundation.
-More information: www.sasb.org), the UN Global CompactUN Global CompactThe UN Global Compact is a corporate sustainability initiative that supports companies do business responsibly by aligning their strategies and operations with Ten Principles on human rights, labour, environment and anti-corruption, and take strategic actions to advance boader societal goals, such as the UN Sustainable Develpment Goals, with an emphasis on collaboration and innovation., the SDGs, and topics covered by relevant ESG ratings and rankings, Clariant compiled an extensive list of economic, environmental, and social topics as a first step in the process.
-Topics that Clariant and its peers had identified in the past supplemented this catalog such that the resulting list comprised 240 entries.
+More information: www.sasb.org), the UN Global CompactUN Global CompactThe UN Global Compact is a corporate sustainability initiative that supports companies to do business responsibly by aligning their strategies and operations with ten principles on human rights, labor, environment and anti-corruption, and take strategic actions to advance broader societal goals, such as the UN Sustainable Development Goals, with an emphasis on collaboration and innovation., the SDGs, and topics covered by relevant ESG ratings and rankings, Clariant compiled an extensive list of economic, environmental, and social topics as a first step in the process.
+Topics that Clariant and its peers had identified in the past supplemented this catalogue such that the resulting list comprised 240 entries.
 Consolidating these entries resulted in 28 topics.

 Feedback from two perspectives